thetardigrades/SolanaGameServer-SDK/README.md

 Solana Game Server* is the first decentralized Game Server designed for game developers & web3.

+solanagameserver.com - Solana Game Server is a property of Tardigrade Life Sciences, Inc and has no formal relationship with Solana Labs.

 (Think web3 SDK for game developers as a service)

 Web2 gaming today is entrenched by large game studios and aging freemium model franchises.